 Canada is made up of 10 provinces and three territories, and each region has unique employment opportunities.
 Labour market information will tell you about supply and demand in your industry—that is, the number of available workers compared with the number of available jobs.
 Researching your profession’s employment prospects by city will help you determine where the best opportunities are in Canada.
 If you are firm on living and working in a city where your profession’s employment prospects are low, you may need to consider an alternative or related career to improve your employment outlook.

 Networking is another important activity to begin before arriving in Canada.
 There are several online channels available to help you grow your professional network.
 Websites like LinkedIn provide opportunities to connect with Canadians who are working in your field.
 This is a great way to build relationships and learn first-hand from professionals in your new home country.

 Your new connections will also grant you access to the hidden job market, which consists of jobs that are not posted publicly and are available only through a referral network.
 Always be professional, courteous, and positive with every person you meet; they may be your future employer.
 You never know how a relationship may evolve.

 There are many programs and services you can access while still in your home country.

 The following are a few examples of the programs and services available to you:

-- Settlement and Employment Services: If you have been selected to immigrate to Canada, there are 24 available services that help, in-person and online, to prepare you and your family to live and work in Canada.
+- Settlement and Employment Services: If you have been selected to immigrate to Canada, there are services that help, in-person and online, to prepare you and your family to live and work in Canada.
 Each service has different eligibility requirements.
 Visit the Government of Canada’s website to find the program that is right for you.